-Brewhaha: LeBron upset with brewery over photo with beer
+Brewhaha: LeBron Upset With Brewery Over Photo With Beer

 On Monday night, James jokingly swiped a beer bottle from a surprised courtside server during the third quarter of Cleveland’s playoff game against the Toronto Raptors and considered sipping it before handing it back.
 The exchange went viral on social media and James even kidded afterward that he wasn’t much of a beer drinker and would have taken a sip if it had been red wine.

-James now said his agent and legal team are upset over Great Lakes Brewing Company’s use of his image with the bottle.
+James now said his agent and legal team are upset over Great Lake Brewing Company’s use of his image with the bottle.

 James told Cleveland.com that the brewery “is trying to benefit off of me.”
 James is also aware that the brewery produced and sold a bitter “Quitness” ale when he bolted Cleveland for Miami as a free agent in 2010.